 Than fly to others that we know not of?

 Thus conscience does make cowards of us all,

 And thus the native hue of Resolution

 Is sicklied o’er, with the pale cast of Thought,

 And lose the name of Action.
 Soft you now,

 Be all my sins remember’d” (Act III scene i)

 In this way Hamlet is a play about modern reformulations of heroism.
 The politics of Hamlet are guided by supernatural revelation coupled with a particular conception of the afterlife.
 Everything in Hamlet’s world is haunted by a vision of the next world.
 It makes the world appear to be irredeemably corrupt.
-Ultimately, Hamlet chooses to “take up arms against a sea of troubles” in an effort to end them, knowing that he marches toward his own death -there is not even redemption through art for Hamlet.
+After much fatalistic deliberation, Hamlet chooses to “take up arms against a sea of troubles” in an effort to end them, knowing that he marches onward toward his own death –there is not even redemption through art for Hamlet.
 His play “The MouseTrap,” which is a version of The Murder of Gonzaga, is not the dramatic conclusion of the play.
 It merely reveals Claudius’s guilt.
 Instead Hamlet must end his troubles by fighting to the death in a farcical parody of a duel (fencing is a more delicate way to settle disputes than, say, a proper sword-fight).
 No characters die by means of violence at the conclusion.
-Instead they die by trickery (i.e. poisoning).
-It is not a hero’s death and Denmark is not redeemed -perhaps Hamlet saw this fatal end coming.
+Instead, they die by trickery (i.e. poisoning).
+It is not a hero’s death and Denmark is not redeemed –perhaps Hamlet foresaw this fatal end coming.

 For this reading I used the impressive Arden edition of Shakespeare’s Hamlet along with Paul Cantor’s excellent lectures.